Bridgetek/python-bt82x-dev/examples/snippets/README.md

-# Python BT82x Development Example Code
+# Python BT82x Development Example Code Snippets

 [Back](../README.md)

-The `common` directory contains code that is used in the examples for the Python BT82x Development module.
-The following common code is available:
+The `snippets` directory contains code that is used in the examples for the Python BT82x Development module.
+The following code is available in that directory:

 ## Contents